grumpyoldman-io/server/README.md

 ## Code Hygiene

-To keep the code hygiene of everyone involved with a project in line, we've added testing, linting and formatting libraries to this to the project.
-These are made required by precommit hook.
+To keep the code hygiene of everyone involved with a project in line, I've added linting and formatting libraries to this to the project.
+These are enforced by a precommit hook.

 ### Validation